GSA-TTS/gitlab-ci-rails-template/README.md

 When new pages are added to the application, ensure they are added to `./pa11y.js` so that they can be scanned.

-### Automatic linting
+### Automatic linting and terraform formatting

-To enable automatic ruby linting on every `git commit` follow the instructions at the top of `.githooks/pre-commit`
+To enable automatic ruby linting and terraform formatting on every `git commit` follow the instructions at the top of `.githooks/pre-commit`

 ## CI/CD

+CircleCI is used to run all tests and scans as part of pull requests.

+Security scans are also run on a daily schedule.

+GitHub actions are used to run all tests and scans as part of pull requests.

+Security scans are also run on a scheduled basis.
+Weekly for static code scans, and daily for dependency scans.

 ### Deployment